AlexLeoncoeur/pipex/README.md

 - Reads input from a specified file and writes output to another file.
 - Handles multiple commands in sequence.
 - Provides error handling for common issues like command not found.

+## Learning Outcomes 🎓

+Using the Pipex program helps you learn and reinforce several key concepts in Unix-like operating systems and C programming, including:

+- **Process Creation and Management**: Understanding how to create and manage processes using `fork()`.
+- **Inter-Process Communication**: Using pipes (`pipe()`) to enable communication between processes.
+- **File Descriptor Manipulation**: Redirecting input and output using `dup2()` to handle file descriptors.
+- **Command Execution**: Utilizing `execve()` to execute commands within a new process.
+- **Error Handling**: Implementing robust error checking and handling to deal with common issues like file access errors and command execution failures.
+- **Dynamic Memory Management**: Properly managing memory allocation and deallocation to avoid leaks.
+- **Shell-Like Behavior**: Simulating the behavior of shell pipelines, enhancing your understanding of how shells process commands and manage I/O.

 ## Requirements 📋